wireapp/wire-server-deploy/offline/wiab-staging.md

 Since the inventory is ready, please continue with the following steps:

 > **Note**: All next steps assume that the wire-server-deploy artifact has been downloaded on the `adminhost` (your physical machine) and extracted at `/home/ansible_user/wire-server-deploy`.
-All commands from here on will be issued from this directory on the `adminhost`, ssh on the node before proceeding.
+All commands from here on will be issued from this directory on the `adminhost`.
+Make sure you SSH into the node before proceeding.

 ### Environment Setup